Need an EPC in Harpenden?

 More Info

-The Ministry of Housing Communities and Local Government have for the last ten years kept a register of all Energy Performance Certificates.
+The Ministry of Housing Communities and Local Government have for the past ten years maintained a register of all Energy Performance Certificates.
 The register is found at www.epcregister.com.
 You should check here to see if your properties have a valid EPC and see that they meet at least the required E rating.

 A recently available article in the Telegraph taken from information on the register discovered that around 250,000 investors are yet to conform to the new rules.
 The article is available here.
 Make sure you are not one of them.
-As time goes by, we anticipate more and more Councils to get up to speed with enforcements.
+As time goes by, we anticipate a lot more Councils to get up to speed with enforcements.

 SAP Calculations